 Look for what makes a school desirable for other students.
 For instance, is the school for criminal justice accredited?
 If it is, you should be able to easily find that information on the school website, and if it’s not, you have no guarantee that it provides a quality education.
 Also look for the schools that offer you the most services at no extra cost: career skills education, job placement, job fairs and assistance with financial aid.

 This is the fun part.
-Now that you have a manageable number of schools on your short list, you can visit each campus and see for yourself what it’s like.
-You can learn a great deal of important details by researching online or even talking to staff on the phone or through email exchanges, but physically being on campus will tell you so much more about what the school is like.
+Now that you have a manageable number of schools on your shortlist, you can visit each campus and see for yourself what it’s like.
+You can learn plenty of important details by researching online or even talking to staff on the phone or through email exchanges, but physically being on campus will tell you so much more about what the school is like.

 You’re going to a school for criminal justice because you want to learn, but also because you want a career-focused education.
 You want a degree and a program that will give you the skills you need to actually get a job in law enforcement, security, or government agency and to succeed in your new career.
 One of the most important factors in getting the education you need to meet these goals is the faculty.